l2silver/two-way-rest/README.md

 ```

-We also have to setup the address for backend ajax queries, and send it the store so we'll add this:
+We also have to setup the address for backend ajax queries and send it the store so we'll add this:
 ```
 import {setAddress, setStore} from 'two-way-rest';
 setAddress('http://remoteurl.com');